-This annex specifies test requirements for Brake Assist Systems (BAS), as defined in paragraph 2.23. of this Regulation where fitted [to a vehicle within the scope of this Regulation].
+The following requirements apply to vehicles fitted with Brake Assist Systems (BAS) as defined in paragraph 2.34. of this Regulation and declared in the Communication of Annex 1, paragraph 22. of this Regulation.

 In addition to the requirements of this annex, Brake Assist Systems shall also be subject to any relevant requirements contained elsewhere within this Regulation.